- Search The Registry

 - My Account

 *Letitia James was born on this date in 1958.
 She is a Black lawyer, activist, and politician.

 Letitia Ann "Tish" James was born in Brooklyn.
-She is one of eight children born to Nellie James, born in Martinsville, Virginia and Robert James.
+She is one of eight children born to Nellie James in Martinsville, Virginia, and Robert James.
 She attended New York City public schools and received her B.A. from the City University of New York's Lehman College in 1981.
-She received her J.D. degree from Howard University School of and was admitted to practice law in New York state in 1989.
+She received her J.D. degree from Howard University School of and was admitted to practice law in New York in 1989.

-James served as a public defender for the Legal Aid Societyand established the Urban Network, a coalition of African American professional organizations aimed at providing scholarships for young people.
-In 1994, she promoted the Primary Health Care Development Bill in the City Council, which expanded day care resources for working families across the city.
-In 1996, James negotiated the Welfare Reform Act on behalf of the New York State Black and Puerto Rican Caucus.
+James served as a public defender for the Legal Aid Society and established the Urban Network, a coalition of African American professional organizations to provide scholarships for young people.
+In 1994, she promoted the Primary Health Care Development Bill in the City Council, which expanded daycare resources for working families nationwide.
+1996 James negotiated the Welfare Reform Act for the New York State Black and Puerto Rican Caucus.

 She served on former New York Governor Mario Cuomo's Task Force on Diversity in the Judiciary.
 She served as counsel for Albert Vann, Chief of Staff for Roger L. Green in the New York State Assembly, and in the administration of New York Attorney General Eliot Spitzer.
 She was appointed the first Assistant Attorney General in the Brooklyn regional office 1999.

 While working in that position, James worked in many capacities but notably focused on consumer complaints involving predatory lending and other unlawful business practices.
 James' first run for the 35th Council District was in November 2001, but she lost to James E. Davis, who was assassinated by a former political rival.
 Following Davis's death, his brother Geoffrey ran for his vacant Council seat but lost by a large margin to James as the Working Families Party nominee.